ckang04/Case_Study_GCoin/README.md

 G-Coin was designed to offer solutions to several issues that exists across the gold industry as well as the cryptocurrency market.
 Some of the main problems in the gold industry lies in the supply chain of gold and ethics surrounding it.
 With the innovation of blockchain technology, companies like EmTech are able to improve transparency and ethics of precious metals sourcing.
 While there are other gold-backed cryptocurrencies, G-Coin the only one that claims theirs is backed by conflict-free gold.
-Using EmeTech's blockchain supply chain solution, called Responsibile Gold, G-Coin is able to trace the origins of responsible, conflic-free gold through the entire chain from mining, to refining, and through to vaults.
+Using EmeTech's blockchain supply chain solution, called Responsibile Gold, G-Coin is able to trace the origins of responsible, conflict-free gold through the entire chain from mining, to refining, and through to vaults.
 Similar to all other cryptocurrency transactions, the blockchain technology enables everyone from the miners to the refiners to logistics providers and insurance companies to track the movement of the asset across an immutable digital ledger.
 Another benefit of G-Coin on the gold insutry is that it creates the opprotunity to get gold out to consumers and down to the retail level.